-The College’s hearings are arranged for the Discipline and Fitness to Practise Committees by the Tribunals Secretariat within the Office of the Registrar.
+The College’s hearings are arranged by the Hearings Office within the Office of the Registrar.

 Disciplinary decisions are listed in alphabetical order according to the Member’s surname.
 The decisions can be found here.

 Fitness to Practise hearings occur when a Member of the College is alleged to be incapacitated as defined in the Early Childhood Educators Act, 2007.

 Fitness to Practise hearings are heard by a three-member panel of the Fitness to Practise Committee.
 Each panel is comprised of both elected and appointed Council members.
 After a hearing, the Committee determines whether a Member is incapacitated because they are, in the Committee’s opinion, suffering from a physical or mental condition or disorder such that the Member is unfit to continue to carry out their professional responsibilities and safely practise, or that the Member’s Certificate of Registration should be made subject to terms, conditions or limitations..
 To determine whether the Member is incapacitated, the Fitness to Practise committee will review the Member’s personal health information.
 Because confidential personal health information is presented at these hearings, they are closed and the decisions of the Fitness to Practise committee are not publicized.

 If a Member is found to be incapacitated, the Fitness to Practise Committee can revoke, suspend or impose terms, conditions or limitations on the Member’s Certificate of Registration.
 This is done to protect the public, in accordance with the mandate of the College.
 Information about the status of a Member’s Certificate of Registration is available on the public register.